rmarable/Ec2InstanceMaker/INSTALL.md

 If needed, run `aws configure`.

-Edit `dockerfile` and either paste your AWS credentials where indicated or use environment variables as suggested in the AWS public documentation:
+Edit `Dockerfile` and either paste your AWS credentials where indicated or use environment variables as suggested in the AWS public documentation:

 https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html